alphastrata/foxtrot/examples/thumbnailer/README.md

     step_thumbnailer --version
     ```

-## 2. Configuration

-To make your file manager aware of `step_thumbnailer`, you need to create a `.thumbnailer` file.
-This file tells the system which MIME types this thumbnailer can handle and what command to execute to generate the thumbnail.

-### Creating the `.thumbnailer` file

-1.  **Create the directory**: Thumbnailer configuration files are located in `/usr/share/thumbnailers/` for system-wide use or `~/.local/share/thumbnailers/` for user-specific use.
-We'll use the user-specific directory for this guide.
-If it doesn't exist, create it:

-    ```bash
-    mkdir -p ~/.local/share/thumbnailers
-    ```

-2.  **Create the `step_thumbnailer.thumbnailer` file**: Use a text editor to create a new file named `step_thumbnailer.thumbnailer` in the directory you just created:

-    ```bash
-    sudoedit ~/.local/share/thumbnailers/step_thumbnailer.thumbnailer
-    ```

-3.  **Add the following content**: Paste the following configuration into the file:

-    ```ini
-    [Thumbnailer Entry]
-    Exec=step_thumbnailer -i %i -o %o -s %s MimeType=application/step;application/STEP;application/x-step;
-    ```

-    -   **`Exec`**: This line specifies the command to be executed.
-        -   `%i` is the placeholder for the input file path.
-        -   `%o` is the placeholder for the output PNG file path.
-        -   `%s` is the placeholder for the desired thumbnail size (width and height in pixels).
-    -   **`MimeType`**: This specifies the MIME types for which this thumbnailer should be used.
-We've included common variations for STEP files.

-### Customizing the Thumbnailer (Optional)
+### Options

-You can customize the behavior of `step_thumbnailer` by modifying the `Exec` line in the `.thumbnailer` file.
+You can customise the behavior of `step_thumbnailer` by modifying the `Exec` line in the `.thumbnailer` file.
 The available options are detailed below, based on the `clap::Parser` definition provided.

 | Argument                  | `clap` flag                 | Description                                                                          |
 | ------------------------- | --------------------------- | ------------------------------------------------------------------------------------ |